jakobniinja/quarkus-car-exchange/README.md

-2/09 impl minimalistic signin and learned to read java docs scrypt 3/09 trying to figure out @Context HttpServletRequest - 400 bad request ``
+2/09 impl minimalistic signin and learned to read java docs scrypt 3/09 trying to figure out @Context HttpServletRequest - 400 bad request

+8/09 simple variant of the cookie session library
+``